-You can use natural restoration techniques, add vinegar, mayo, repair minor and major damages easily to restore your wooden object or surfaces
+You can use natural restoration techniques, add vinegar, and mayo, and repair minor and major damages easily to restore your wooden object or surfaces

 Wooden items are quite popular these days.
 Many people use wooden floors and furniture to give the house a more classic and vintage look.
 But as time goes on, these wooden objects may seem dull.